mvsde/website/content/blog/2022-07-31-bye-bye-man-hello-eins.md

 > **One** does not simply walk into Mordor.
 > {lang=en translate=no}

-It translates to Duden[^1]-approved German like this:
+It translates to Duden[^duden-rechtschreibrat]-approved German like this:

 > **Man** spaziert nicht einfach nach Mordor.
 > {lang=de translate=no}